Liberal democracy: Justifications and support

 One notable feature of liberal democracies is that their opponents (those groups who wish to abolish liberal democracy) rarely win elections.
 Advocates use this as an argument to support their view that liberal democracy is inherently stable and can usually only be overthrown by external force, while opponents argue that the system is inherently stacked against them despite its claims to impartiality.
-In the past, it was feared that democracy could be easily exploited by leaders with dictatorial aspirations, who could get themselves elected into power.
-However, the actual number of liberal democracies that have elected dictators into power is low.
+In the past, it was feared that democracy could be easily exploited by leaders with dictatorial aspirations, who could get themselves elected into power; however, the actual number of liberal democracies that have elected dictators into power is low.
 When it has occurred, it is usually after a major crisis has caused many people to doubt the system or in young/poorly functioning democracies.
 Some possible examples include Adolf Hitler during the Great Depression and Napoleon III, who became first President of the Second French Republic and later Emperor.

 Effective response in wartime

-By definition, a liberal democracy implies that power is not concentrated.
-One criticism is that this could be a disadvantage for a state in wartime, when a fast and unified response is necessary.
-The legislature usually must give consent before the start of an offensive military operation, although sometimes the executive can do this on its own while keeping the legislature informed.
-If the democracy is attacked, then no consent is usually required for defensive operations.
-The people may vote against a conscription army.

-However, actual research shows that democracies are more likely to win wars than non-democracies.
-One explanation attributes this primarily to "the transparency of the polities, and the stability of their preferences, once determined, democracies are better able to cooperate with their partners in the conduct of wars".
-Other research attributes this to superior mobilisation of resources or selection of wars that the democratic states have a high chance of winning.
+Research has shown that democracies are more likely to win wars than non-democracies.
+Several theories have been advanced to explain this phenomenon.
+One posits that since losing wars harms democratic leaders' chances of re-election, they will only declare war when the odds of victory are high.
+For the same reason, democratic leaders are often swift to abandon unsuccessful military strategies and pivot to new ideas.
+Autocratic leaders do not face the same pressures, making them more likely to start ill-conceived wars or refuse to abandon losing strategies.

+Another theory holds that democratic states are more effective at mobilizing their resources than autocracies, an advantage that is particularly crucial to success in modern warfare.
+Others believe that democratic countries' relatively stable foreign policy improves their ability to cooperate with each other in military alliances, leading to more coordinated campaigns that improve battlefield outcomes.

-Stam and Reiter also note that the emphasis on individuality within democratic societies means that their soldiers fight with greater initiative and superior leadership.
-Officers in dictatorships are often selected for political loyalty rather than military ability.
-They may be exclusively selected from a small class or religious/ethnic group that support the regime.
-The leaders in nondemocracies may respond violently to any perceived criticisms or disobedience.
-This may make the soldiers and officers afraid to raise any objections or do anything without explicit authorisation.
-The lack of initiative may be particularly detrimental in modern warfare.
+American political scientists Allan C. Stam and Dan Reiter also note that the emphasis on individuality within democratic societies means that their soldiers fight with greater initiative and superior leadership.
+Officers in autocracies are often selected for political loyalty rather than military ability.
+Sometimes, they may be exclusively selected from a small class or religious/ethnic group that support the regime, further limiting the talent pool available.
+Leadership often responds harshly to any perceived criticisms or disobedience, which may make soldiers and officers afraid to raise any objections or do anything without explicit authorization.
+This lack of initiative may be particularly detrimental in modern warfare.

 Enemy soldiers may more easily surrender to democracies since they can expect comparatively good treatment.
-In contrast, Nazi Germany killed almost 2/3 of the captured Soviet soldiers and 38% of the American soldiers captured by North Korea in the Korean War were killed.
+In World War II, autocratic Nazi Germany committed atrocities against Soviet prisoners of wars, leading to roughly half dying in custody.
+When knowledge of these atrocities became widespread in the USSR, rates of defection among Soviet soldiers dropped markedly.
+By contrast, many German soldiers were pleased to be captured by American and British soldiers, knowing those two democracies treated their prisoners of war well.